jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Meeting-Document.md

 Audio Control
 In order to ensure that the voice of the presenter in a meeting is not disturbed, and a good meeting environment is created for the participants, the host can choose to mute all in the meeting, and can also turn on or off the microphone of any participant in the meeting at any time.
 1. Mute All
 The host clicks the button and a prompt box pops up.
 As shown in the figure below, click **Yes**.
-Then, the microphones of all the participants except the host are muted, and the microphone icon changes into the state that the participants can unmute by themselves; if you want to disable the self-unmuting function, you need to untick “Allow Participants to Unmute Themselves."
+Then, the microphones of all the participants except the host are muted, and the microphone icon changes into the state that the participants can unmute by themselves; if you want to disable the self-unmuting function, you need to untick "Allow Participants to Unmute Themselves."
 2. Unmute All
 The host clicks **Mute All** to unmute the participants.
 Then the participants’ microphones are turned on and the icon changes.